Which city is cheaper, Fraser Island or Newcastle?

 These are the overall average travel costs for the two destinations.

 Should I visit Newcastle or Fraser Island?
 This is a common question asked by many travelers.
-By figuring out which city is more affordable, you'll understand where you can get more bang for your buck.
-So, let's dive into the data, which all comes from actual travelers.
+By figuring out which city has activities that align with your interests along with knowing which is more affordable, you'll understand where you can get more bang for your buck.
+So, let's dive into the details and the data, which all comes from actual travelers.

 Newcastle is 150 kilometers north of Sydney in New South Wales.
 It is also the second largest city in the state, and serves as a central point to explore the area's beaches, wineries, and beautiful natural landscape.
 North of the city is Stockton beach, which has many miles of isolated, beautiful beaches, stretching all the way up to Nelson Bay.
 The wineries are inland to the west and have some of Australia's finest wine which you can taste.
 If you want to see rainforests, you can head northwest to Barrington Tops National Park, which has great rainforests and freshwater streams.
 You may even get to see a platypus.
 The city also has the country's oldest sea port.
 In the past the city's economy was centered around the steel industry, but today the University of Newcastle is one of the area's most important employers.

 Fraser Island, located off Australia's eastern Queensland coast, is the world's largest sand island.
 It is best known as a camping and ecotourism destination, with a number of panoramic viewpoints, beaches, lakes, and freshwater pools.
 Hervey Bay, a beachside city on the nearby mainland, is a primary gateway to the island.